djalbat/sufficient/README.md

 ## Usage

-The basic idea is to create the view and model and to pass these, together with a scheduler and a method to make use of them all, to the `assignMethods()` method of the `controller` singleton.
-Only once methods have been assigned to the controller is the view attached to the browser's DOM:
+The basic idea is to create a view and a model and to pass these, together with a scheduler and a method to make use of them all, to the `assignMethods()` method of the `controller` singleton.
+Only once these methods have been assigned to the controller is the view attached to the browser's DOM:

 ```
 import { Scheduler, controller } from "sufficient";